WillSimister/ZumoRobot/README.md

  In the Processing sketch you will need to change the following line of code so it is accessing the correct Serial Port.
  String portName = Serial.list()[2];

+ To connect with USB - send to 'Serial'.
+ To connect with XBEE - send to Serial1'.

  By changing the number until the GUI builds, runs and connects without error.

  For Mode 3 -